GeneAndreiManacop/WebSysTech-TFA1/README.md

 **Course:** IT0049 - Web System Technologies
 **Activity:** Technical Formative Assessment 1
-**Project:** From Zero to Four Pages: Your First CodeIgniter Application
+**Title:** From Zero to Four Pages: Your First CodeIgniter Application